romland/xorzee/README.md

   the size of rendering area
 - client: Pass in existing polygon (to PolyDraw) so that it can be modified (as it is now, you just simply start over)
 - client: allow movement of vertices in polygon
+- replace cws (and uWebsockets.js) with plain 'ws'